skuzzle/polly/README.md

   for pollys plugin system.
   URL: http://java.net/projects/jbot/

-* There is no need to say how awesome the open source projects of 'Apache' are.
-Polly uses Apache Velocity to create HTML pages from templates and Log4J for debug logging.
+* There is no need to say how awesome the open source projects of the Apache foundation are.
+Polly uses Apache Velocity to create HTML pages from templates and log4j for debug logging.
   URL: http://www.apache.org/

 * By default, polly uses the lightweight SQL database HSQLDB